Alyssa Thomas: College career

 In her freshman season, Thomas was named 2011 ACC Rookie of the Year and was selected to the All-ACC Second Team.
-She led her team in scoring, averaging 14.5 points per game, as well as 7.3 rebounds and 2.1 steals per game.
+She was among her team's leading scorers, averaging 14.5 points per game, as well as 7.3 rebounds and 2.1 steals per game.

 Thomas came to national attention in her sophomore season (2011-2012).
 After leading the ACC in scoring at 17.2 points per game, she was named the 2012 ACC Player of the Year and an AP, WBCA and USBWA First Team All-American.
 She led the Maryland Terrapins to the 2012 ACC Championship, scoring 29 points in the championship game against Georgia Tech and earning ACC Tournament MVP honors.
 The Terrapins went on to the Elite Eight of the NCAA Tournament, falling to Notre Dame in their final game of the 2011–2012 season.

 In her junior year, Thomas became the first person in NCAA or WNBA history to average over 18 points, 10 rebounds and 5 assists for an entire season.
 She won ACC Player of the Year for a second time and led the injury-addled Terrapins to the Sweet Sixteen in the NCAA Tournament.

 Thomas capped her collegiate career by earning 2014 ACC Player of the Year for a third straight season, in addition to AP, WBCA and USBWA First-Team All America honors.
 She led a young Terrapins squad on a deep run through the NCAA Tournament, scoring a career-high 33 points against the Tennessee Lady Vols in the Sweet Sixteen en route to reaching the 2014 Final Four in Nashville.
 The Terrapins were defeated by Notre Dame in the Final Four match-up.
 On June 27, 2014, Thomas was named ACC Female Athlete of the Year.

 The University of Maryland honored Thomas's jersey in a ceremony on March 2, 2014.